 Rural Counties in the U.S.

-The Appalachian region consists of 205,000 square miles across 13 states and includes both rural counties and major metropolitan areas.
-A comparison of rural counties within Appalachia with those located outside the region revealed that the population in rural Appalachian counties is older and less diverse and has been declining in number faster since 2010 than the population in rural counties in the rest of the country.
-With the exception of health insurance coverage, rural Appalachian counties continue to lag behind rural counties in the rest of the U.S.
+The Appalachian Region consists of 206,000 square miles across 13 states, and both rural and major metropolitan areas.
+A comparison of Appalachia’s rural counties with other rural counties shows the Region’s rural population is older, less diverse, and has been declining faster since 2010 than the population in rural counties in the rest of the country.

 Rural County Comparisons